-When a problem arises in an organization, it poses a serious challenge for the leader in effective performance.
+When a problem arises in an organization, it poses a serious challenge for the leader ineffective performance.
 They find it difficult to synchronize the different departments and their different goals.
 Since design thinking is about collaboration, it will assist the leader in mining the collective brainpower of the team to extract the optimal solutions.

 A design mindset is action-oriented and solution-focused.
 When properly adopted, it helps a leader to become effective, innovative, and transformative.
 For instance, Apple’s Steve Jobs is one of the most renowned design thinking business leaders.
 He successfully transformed the company from personal computers to include iPhone and iPad.
 Thus, design thinking equips the leader with:

-Empathy.
-Leadership starts with empathy.
+While discussing importance of design thinking in leadership, it’s worth mentioning that leadership starts with empathy.
 When a leader understands experiences, they will understand the needs of people around them better, including their team members or junior ones.
 The result of this is trust, motivation, and the leader’s greater ability to convince the team members of their (the leader’s) point of view.
 The subjects (team members) will follow such a leader irrespective of the uneasiness associated with the desired change and innovation.

 Rather than being dictatorial, design thinkers are explorers.
 They ask questions and listen fearlessly to answers.
 They ensure dialogue and contributions from participants to find a lasting solution, without the interference of undue emotion.
 Thus, the application of design thinking helps to increase a leader’s ability to listen as well as develop inquiry, and resolve conflicts.
 They are able

 to delimit questions in such a way that helps the team to better understand and identify root cause challenges and subsequently effect more powerful solutions.